Muta-Jonathan/AvventoMedia-flutter-Apk/README.md

 You can download the AvventoMedia app from the Play Store [here](https://play.google.com/store/apps/details?id=tv.avventomedia.app).

 ## Changelogs
+### Version 0.6.2 (August 2024)
+- Improved performance and fixed some bugs
+- able to show live and premiering youtube videos

 ### Version 0.6.1 (July 2024)
 - Improved performance and fixed some bugs